worepix/doc-chester/source/hardware/about_power.rst

 It features a high-current relay (230 V AC / 16 A) to control your appliances.
 Also you can drive a digital LED strip with it (compatible with WS2812B).

-This module can power a HARDWARIO IoT Kit node thanks to its integrated LDO regulator.
+This module can power a HARDWARIO TOWER - Industrial IoT Kit node thanks to its integrated LDO regulator.
 The LDO generates 3.3 V output from the 5 V input.

 Reliability is important - that's why we have implemented a **smart** overvoltage, undervoltage and **reverse polarity protection** on the power jack input.
 This feature guarantees the input voltage range to always stay within the proper limits.